Who We Are

 Canadian Women's Sex-Based Rights – caWsbar – is a cross-Canada, non-partisan coalition of women and male allies working together to preserve the rights and protections of women and girls, as enshrined in the Canadian Charter of Rights and Freedoms (Section 15).

-These sex-based Charter rights and protections are currently at risk in Canadian public policy, due to confusion between sex and “gender identity or expression.”
+These sex-based Charter rights and protections are currently at risk in Canadian public policy due to confusion between sex and “gender identity or expression” as a result of the passing of Bill C-16 into law in 2017.

 We call on all Canadians, regardless of political or religious affiliation, to join us in standing up for women's and girls' fundamental sex-based rights to bodily privacy, dignity, fairness and security.

-caWsbar is a proud signatory to the Women's Human Rights Campaign's Declaration on Women's Sex-Based Rights along with over 300 international organizations.
+caWsbar is a proud signatory to the Women's Human Rights Campaign's Declaration on Women's Sex-Based Rights along with over 350 international women's organizations.

 We believe that protecting women’s and girls’ sex-based rights is the most pressing social issue facing us today.